terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 # Features of IBM Cloud Internet Service module

 IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.

 Through this CIS module, you can configure the domain, manage DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and complete other tasks.
 For more information, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

+##  Activating DDOS protection

+CIS can provide protection against distributed denial of service (DDoS) attacks by proxying traffic for some types of DNS records, such as `A`, `AAAA`, and `CNAME` records.
+For more information, see the [DNS record](https://cloud.ibm.com/docs/cli?topic=cli-cis-cli#dns-record) section of the CIS CLI reference.

+Activating DDoS protection requires that you set the following conditions:

+  * The domain must be active.
+  * The global load balancer( GLB) or DNS records must be proxied.

+For more information about proxy options, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

 ## About the CIS submodules

+The CIS module has a number of submodules allowing a user to configure a domain to the CIS instance, add and manage DNS records, set up a load balancer with origin pool and health checks, and enable/disable a web application firewall.

 ### Domain submodule